rkuma183/wilsonmar.github.io/_posts/2016-05-18-jekyll-with-search.md

 Before we dive into Alogolia, know this:

-## Alternatives to Aloglia search #
+## Alternatives to process search #

-There are alternatives to add search on a Jekyll site:
+Other options to add search capabilities on a Jekyll site:

    * Mike Neumegen of @CloudCannonApp has a <a target="_blank" href="http://jekyll.tips/jekyll-casts/jekyll-search-using-lunr-js/">